GSKPGxUtil/HIBAGImputation/README.md

         ------ | -----------
-        num.classifier | Number of classifiers in model num.model.snp | Number of SNVs in model mean.snp.in.classif | average number of SNVs in a classifier mean.haplo.in.classif | average number of haplotypes in a classifier mean.accuracy | average accuracy of a classifier num.model.in.data | Number of SNVs in model and data (excludes ambiguous & mis-matching alleles) pct.model.in.data | num.model.in.data / num.model.snp
+        num.classifier | Number of classifiers in model num.model.snp | Number of SNVs in model mean.snp.in.classif | Average number of SNVs in a classifier mean.haplo.in.classif | Average number of haplotypes in a classifier mean.accuracy | Average accuracy of a classifier num.model.in.data | Number of SNVs in model and data (excludes ambiguous & mis-matching alleles) pct.model.in.data | num.model.in.data / num.model.snp
         sum.miss.pctl | The number of classifiers each SNV contributes to is converted to percentile as a measure of importance (higher = more important).
 This is the sum of the percentiles of SNVs not counted in num.model.in.data.